Efficient Long Video Tokenization via Coordinate-based Patch Reconstruction: Method

 Given a video $\rvx$, we divide the video into non-overlapping space-time patches.
 We then add learnable positional embeddings and process them through a series of transformer layers \citep{vaswani2017attention} to obtain video features $\rve$.

-We further encode video features $\rve$ into factorized triplane representations \citep{chan2022efficient,yu2023video}, \ie, $\rvz = [\rvz^{xy}, \rvz^{yt}, \rvz^{xt}]$, where $\rvz^{xy}$ captures the global content in $\rvx$ across time (\eg, layout and appearance of the scene or object), $\rvz^{yt}$ and $\rvz^{xt}$ capture the underlying motion in $\rvx$ across two spatial axes (see \Cref{fig:latent-visualization} for visualization).
+After that, we encode video features $\rve$ into factorized triplane representations \citep{chan2022efficient,yu2023video}, \ie, $\rvz = [\rvz^{xy}, \rvz^{yt}, \rvz^{xt}]$, where the planes have the shape of $H' \times W'$, $W' \times T'$, and $H' \times T'$, respectively.
+Intuitively, $\rvz^{xy}$ captures the global content in $\rvx$ across time (\eg, layout and appearance of the scene or object), $\rvz^{yt}$ and $\rvz^{xt}$ capture the underlying motion in $\rvx$ across two spatial axes (see \Cref{fig:latent-visualization} for visualization).
 This design is efficient because it represents a video with three 2D latent planes instead of 3D latents widely used in prior approaches \citep{ge2022long,yu2023magvit,wang2024emu3}.

 We implement our encoder based on the memory-efficient design of a recent 3D generation work \citep{hong2023lrm} that introduces learnable embeddings and translates them to triplane representations.
 Specifically, we first introduce learnable embeddings $\rvz_{0} = [\rvz_{0}^{xy}, \rvz_{0}^{yt}, \rvz_{0}^{xt}]$.
 We then process them through a series of cross-self attention layers, where each layer consists of (i) cross-attention layer that attends to the video features $\rve$ and (ii) self-attention layer that attends to its own features.
 In practice, we split each learnable embedding into four smaller equal-sized embeddings.
 We then use them as inputs to the cross-self encoder, because we find it helps the model to use more computation by increasing the length of input sequence.
 Finally, we project the outputs into triplane representations to obtain $\rvz = [\rvz^{xy}, \rvz^{yt}, \rvz^{xt}]$.